-With the deep learning craze, numerous approaches have been proposed for generating graphs [49] either by gen-erating the whole graph at once (global approach) or by generating the links one by one (sequential approach).
-First, global approaches aim at reproducing graphs in one shot by benefiting from various architectures like autoencoder [43] or generative adversarial networks [12, 17].
+With the growing interest in deep learning, numerous approaches have been proposed for generating graphs [58] either by generating the whole graph at once (global approach) or by generating the links one by one (sequential approach).
+At first sight, it might seem interesting to apply such approaches, which have worked successfully in several fields (e.g., molecular graphs [22]), to knowledge graphs.
+First, global approaches aim at reproducing graphs in one shot by benefiting from various architectures like autoencoder [52] or generative adversarial networks [15, 22].
 But, these methods do not reproduce the successive addition of facts that is the main mechanism of crowdsourced knowledge graphs.
-More interestingly, sequential approaches [23, 29, 30, 50] generate a graph by adding at each iteration nodes and links.
-Unfortunately, deep learning methods are well suited to small simplex networks (where all links are of the same type) such as molecules networks [17, 23, 43].
+More interestingly, sequential approaches [29, 35, 36, 59] generate a graph by adding at each iteration nodes and links.
+Unfortunately, deep learning methods are well suited only to small simplex networks (where all links are of the same type) such as molecule networks [22, 29, 52].
 In contrast, KGs are multiplex networks with millions of nodes and links of various types.
 Furthermore, all these approaches require a set of graphs as a training set, which is very restrictive for reproducing a given KG (necessarily unique).
 Finally, the learned model is a black box that does not enable us to understand and analyze the evolution of a graph.
-Conversely, using simple statistics, we will see that KRELM accurately explains the distribution of entities within a relationship.
+Conversely, using simple statistics, we will see that KRELM accurately explains the distribution of entities within a relationship, and its evolution.